stevedonovan/gentle-intro/3-filesystem.md

 ```

 Here's a useful variation.
 I have a program which searches for a configuration file,
-and the rule is that it may appear in any subdirectory.
-So I create `/home/steve/rust/config.txt`:
+and the rule is that it may appear in any subdirectory of the current directory.
+So I create `/home/steve/rust/config.txt` and start this program up in `/home/steve/rust/gentle-intro/src`:

 ```rust
 // file9.rs